Delicious Raspberry Salmon Recipe

 - Salmon contains a high level of docosahexaenoic acid (DHA) which is the central nervous system’s main structural fatty acid.
 When you are pregnant or nursing your baby, salmon is best to eat because it boosts the academic performance and learning capability of children.

 There are a lot of benefits you can get from eating salmon, but you have to prepare it correctly in order to retain the nutrients it has.
-Raspberry Salmon and Oven-Baked Salmon are one of the best salmon recipes there is.
+Raspberry Salmon and Oven-Baked Salmon with Almond Parsley Salad are one of the best salmon recipes there is.
+Another healthy and tasty fish recipe is this Roasted Hake With Hemp & Herb Crust make sure to check it out.

 What’s your favourite way of preparing salmon?
 I’m looking forward to reading your ideas in the comments!